 The best social listening strategy for measuring campaigns is building dashboards around tight boolean queries.
 Concentrate on your primary campaign keywords and hashtags when building your dashboard, so your quantitative metrics accurately represent the buzz created by your advertising initiatives.
 Using general brand keywords will make it difficult to differentiate between overall feedback and consumer sentiment expressed solely in relation to your campaigns.

 10. Fill Up Your Insight Tank With Forums and Blogs

 Valuable conversations don’t always occur on the big social networks — particularly in a sector like energy.
 Focus considerable attention on blogs, forums, and niche websites dedicated to your vertical.
-These longer form sites offer users greater opportunity to share thoughts, feelings, and feedback — often with an anonymized username and profile.
+These longer-form sites offer users greater opportunity to share thoughts, feelings, and feedback — often with an anonymized username and profile.

-Learn more about Synthesio’s solutions for energy data analytics.
+See Synthesio’s solutions for energy data analytics.